edwardlavender/prettyGraphics/README.md

   - `pretty_mat()` creates pretty matrices;
-  - `pretty_residuals()` creates prettier diagnostic residual plots (including standard diagnostic plots alongside residuals against covariates, timestamps and the autocorrelation function, if applicable);
+  - `pretty_residuals()` creates prettier diagnostic residual plots (including standard diagnostic plots alongside residuals against covariates, time stamps and the autocorrelation function, if applicable);

 Here are some simple examples in which the default `graphics` and